-From comparison of the location between the Tithe and OS 1st edition maps, it is evidently that this was an infilled pond.
-It is probably a remnant of a marl pit, which was for the extraction of clay that was then used on fields as a form of fertiliser.
+From comparison of the location between the Tithe and OS 1st edition maps, it is evident that this was an infilled pond.
+It is probably a remnant of a marl pit, which was for the extraction of clay once used on fields as a form of fertiliser.
 The site lies outside the study area.